 It’s the dream of many gamers to make money playing video games.
 While many of the top gamers in the world are making hundreds of thousands if not millions of dollars each year, you don’t have to have thousands of people on your Twitch stream to make money.
 You simply need a loyal following and some creativity.
-Read below where we have four tips for monetizing your stream.
+If you find it difficult to get your target followers then you may look for ways to buy legit followers.

 How to monetize Twitch Streams?